hasanuzzamanbe/wp-boilerplate-plugin-with-vuejs/README.md

 * Clone this repository on your `plugin folder`

 * Run command `npm i` to install node

-* Run command `npm run watch`

-* Check the plugin page of your WordPress and activate the plugin
+Now just setup for your own plugin, it's very easy using node auto command.
-# 1. Auto setup:
+##### 1. Auto setup:
 Just run `node src/setup`
 it will ask for a plugin name, enter your plugin name and hit enter.

-Your plugin is ready to use Now. run `npm run watch`
+Your plugin is ready to use.

-or

-# 2. Manual Setup
+Now run `npm run watch`
+Then activate the plugin from your WP admin dashboard.

+If you want to make setup by hand you can do it also.
+But auto setup is the best option for you.

+<details><summary>Or Manual Setup</summary>

 ## Step to make your own plugin